felix-khlmnn/calc/README.md

 After starting the applicaton, you can start writing operations.
 *Limitations:*
 - As of right now, operations can only include *one* operator.
-- The only operators that are working right now are +, -, * and /.
+- The operators +, -, *, /, % and ^ are the only valid operators.

-- Carrying over results (Ans in calculators) is not a thing as of right now
+Answers can be carried over by writing `ans` in any part of the operation.

 If you detect any issues, please post an issue.